GFaure9/yaml-ML/README.md

 Note that we must also specify the type of the variable (either `"cont"` for continuous or `"cat"` for categorical).

+You can refer to the [docs](#3-docs) to see what are the available options for dataset preprocessing model.

 ### Step 2
 We will then specify in which proportions to split the dataset between training and testing subsets.
 As classically done, we will impose a $80\%-20\%$ split.
 For this, we will have